-In our digital age, is great print design still relevant for brands?
-What brands still benefit from it and why would your brand consider using print as part of its strategic marketing mix?
+In our digital age, is great print design still relevant for brands or advertising campaigns?
+What brands still benefit from it and why would your brand consider using print as part of its strategic marketing campaign mix?

 Whilst digital design has been on the ascendency since 1984 and has really caught the attention of marketeers in the Middle East recently, it’s still as true in Dubai as it is in New York, that the age old medium of print can’t be beaten for its ability to connect physically with a consumer.
 Today anyone with a mobile can get an online presence via channels like Instagram or free sites like WordPress but few things can communicate your brand’s class and prestige like beautifully crafted stationery, brochure or company profile.
 Just having your brand represented in print signifies a certain status.
 The underlying message communicated by the physical presence of a professionally designed profile or brochure is that you are established, notable and to be taken seriously.

 Great print design is possible in the Middle East